“Journalism is what we need to make democracy work.”

 At the end of World War II, the United States emerged as the world’s economic powerhouse while many European countries struggled to rebuild at home and reassert authority in colonies and client states around the world.
 In 1954, France lost control of its former colony in Vietnam and the US stepped in to try and prevent the small country from slipping under Communist influence, at first with military supplies and advisers, then with ground troops.

 The decision would lead to years of guerrilla warfare with seemingly no victory in sight for America or its allies in South Vietnam.
-In 1973, President Richard Nixon signed the Paris Peace Accords, with the promise of ending direct US involvement in the Vietnam War; however, fighting continued until Saignon fell to North Vietnamese Communist forces in 1975.
+In 1973, President Richard Nixon signed the Paris Peace Accords, with the promise of ending direct US involvement in the Vietnam War; however, fighting continued until Saigon fell to North Vietnamese Communist forces in 1975.

 At the war’s end, two million Vietnamese civilians and tens of thousands of people in Laos and Cambodia had been killed.
 The military death toll included 58,000 American troops; 250,000 South Vietnamese troops; and more than 1 million North Vietnamese and Viet Cong troops.
 Viewers tuned in nightly in the United States to try and understand what was happening a world away.
 Many had family members serving in the war, and between video footage of the aftermath of battle and the changing role of news media in covering war, many Americans became increasingly concerned about America’s role in Vietnam as the fighting continued.